learnitmyway/learnitmyway/content/post/learning-material-software-development.md

   - /2016/11/11/learning-material-software-development/
 ---

-_In this article, I share the learning resources that I have used to teach myself software development since early 2015.
-I cover fundamentals, Java, SQL, JavaScript, React, Docker, Android, iOS, best practices, Vim and more._
+In this article, I share the learning resources that I have used to teach myself software development since early 2015.
+I cover fundamentals, Java, SQL, JavaScript, React, Docker, Rails, Android, iOS, best practices, Vim and more.

 <!--more-->